- Life & Money

 5 Common FAFSA Misconceptions to Avoid

-“While some federal programs are available to students who qualify regardless of timing, there are other programs — both need- and merit-based — that may be funded by the state or college itself that require students to meet a deadline in order to qualify for maximum aid,” says Stacey Kostell, CEO of the Coalition for College, an organization made up of more than 150 colleges that offers free college planning tools.
+“While some federal programs are available to students who qualify regardless of timing, there are other programs—both need- and merit-based—that may be funded by the state or college itself that require students to meet a deadline in order to qualify for maximum aid,” says Derek Terrell, director of engagement of the Coalition for College, an organization made up of more than 150 colleges that offers free college planning tools.

 When a student files the FAFSA, the Department of Education records the date and shares it with prospective colleges, according to Amy Denton, a regional representative for the College Foundation of North Carolina.
 While every institution has different policies and timelines for how it distributes financial aid, students who file earlier may have greater opportunities to receive aid, because those with finite resources may award it on a first-come, first-served basis.

 Even if you don’t end up qualifying the first time, you should still fill out the FAFSA form annually.
-“Every year a family’s circumstances may change in areas like income, marital status for parents, number of people in the household, number of dependents in college at the same time and more, so it’s important to complete the FAFSA to determine if these changes affect a student’s eligibility for federal, state or institutional aid,” Dorman says.
+“Every year a family’s circumstances may change in areas like income, marital status for parents, number of people in the household and more so it’s important to complete the FAFSA to determine if these changes affect a student’s eligibility for federal, state or institutional aid,” Dorman says.

-And according to Kostell, if your financial situation changes after you’ve accepted a college offer — as many people’s has this year — having the FAFSA already filled out will make the appeal process that much easier.
+And according to Terrell, if your financial situation changes after you’ve accepted a college offer, having the FAFSA already filled out will make the appeal process that much easier.

 “Borrow only what you need, when you need it,” Dorman suggests.
 Just know that if you choose not to accept the loan, the school will not increase or alter the other components of your financial aid package to counteract any difference.